eyasudev/-cstore-agent/README.md

 	3. Push back to repo

 5. Modify the python app config file accordingly
-	1. ansible-pull command and the git repo to pull ansible yaml file from
+	1. on cstore-commandcenter: ansible-pull command and the git repo to pull ansible yaml file from
-	2. endpoint for registering agent
+	2. on cstore-agent: endpoint for registering agent

 6. Update cron job "rc.local" to suit your application